 Martha’s Vineyard: A veritable fleet of boats runs to and from the island of Martha’s Vineyard.
 The Steamship Authority offers passenger and vehicle ferries from their Woods Hole terminal year-round, while Hy-Line Cruises runs passenger ferries beginning in early May until the end of October (see the Martha’s Vineyard Ferries page for fares and more information).
 From New Bedford, the SeaStreak Ferry runs seasonally, including shuttle service from the parking lot to the pier.
 From Falmouth, you can board either the Island Queen, running from late May to mid-October, or the Falmouth-Edgarton Ferry, running from late May to early September, each of which only transports passengers.
 Both Falmouth ferries also offer commuter passes for frequent travelers.

 Once You Arrive in Martha’s Vineyard: Those without a car on Martha’s Vineyard often travel by bus or bike when feet fail.
-The Martha’s Vineyard Chamber of Commerce outlines different ways to get around the island, including buses available through the Martha’s Vineyard Regional Transit Authority.
-Bikers can check out the Chamber of Commerce map of the many bike paths available on the island.
+The Martha’s Vineyard Chamber of Commerce outlines different ways to get around the island, including buses available through the Martha’s Vineyard Transit Authority.
+Bikers can check out the Chamber of Commerce Biking on MV page for the many bike paths available on the island.
 To help plan your trip, the Martha’s Vineyard Times offers a comprehensive directory of activities, restaurants, and upcoming events.

 Nantucket: There are multiple options for cruising to this scenic island, depending on departure location.
 Hy-Line Cruises and The Steamship Authority run year-round service, each with both a traditional ferry, which takes approximately two hours to reach the island, and a high-speed ferry, which takes an hour.
 The Steamship Authority, which runs boats from terminals in Woods Hole and Hyannis, can transport both walk-on passengers and vehicles.
 Hy-Line Cruises, operating out of Hyannis, carries passengers only (no vehicles); see their Nantucket Ferries page.
 A seasonal passenger-only ferry is also available from New Bedford.
 For schedules and fares, see the SeaStreak website.

-Once You Arrive in Nantucket: Nantucket is large enough that most visitors without cars will want to plan for an alternate form of transportation.
+Once You Arrive in Nantucket: Nantucket is large enough that most visitors without cars may want to plan for an alternate form of transportation.
 For those who want to avoid driving, the island’s flat terrain is great for walking and biking.
-For bikers, both road and off road trails offer opportunities to explore the entire island, as outlined by Discover Nantucket’s biking web page.
+For bikers, both road and off road trails offer opportunities to explore the entire island, as outlined by Town of Nantucket’s Bike Paths map.
 The Nantucket Regional Transit Authority (NRTA) also offers shuttle buses around the island.
-To plan your island getaway, check out Discover Nantucket’s guide to the best of Nantucket.
+To plan your island getaway, check out the Nantucket Island Chamber of Commerce for information on visiting Nantucket.

 Provincetown (seasonal): Trade hours of Cape traffic for a 90-minute boat cruise on one of Boston’s two fast ferries to Provincetown at the very tip of Cape Cod.
 Boston Harbor Cruises (BHC) operates a ferry out of Long Wharf from mid-May through mid-October, as does Bay State Cruise Company from the Seaport.
 For fares and schedules, see the BHC Boston to Provincetown Fast Ferry page or the Bay State Cruise Company Provincetown Ferry page.
 A ferry is also available across Cape Cod Bay from Plymouth, including a narrated tour of historic Plymouth Harbor.